She Loves Biscotti

 Skinned and roasted hazelnuts in a mason jar.

-Roasting hazelnuts, also known as filberts, is one of the easiest techniques to elevate both the flavor and the texture of this nut.
+Roasting hazelnuts, also known as filberts, is one of the easiest techniques to elevate this nut’s flavor and texture.

 On their own, they make a great healthy snack.

-Or, chop them up and use them to garnish salads, stir-fries, pasta and vegetable side dishes like garlic Brussels sprouts.
-They are also great to make a variety of decadent cakes or if you prefer this crunchy chocolate biscotti recipe.
+Or, chop them up and use them to garnish crepes, salads, stir-fries, pasta and vegetable side dishes like sauteed cabbage or garlic Brussels sprouts.
+They are also great for making various decadent cakes or, if you prefer, this crunchy chocolate biscotti recipe.

 Whirling roasted hazelnuts in a blender transforms them into luxurious nut butter.
-Go one step further, add cocoa and a little bit of sweetener and make a chocolate hazelnut butter that can be used as a filling for this braided bread recipe.
+Go one step further, add cocoa and a little sweetener and make a chocolate hazelnut butter that can be used to fill this braided bread recipe.

-But before we can indulge in all of these wonderful recipes, we need to roast them.
+But before we can indulge in these wonderful recipes, we must roast them.

 Roasted hazelnuts on a sheet pan.